esanzglez/PUI2016_esg336/HW7_esg336/HW8_plotreview_tw1574.md

 The plot is mostly honest and gives a good representation of the numbers represented.
 Only suggestion was mentioned above where it appears some of the days of the week are missing.

 ### General Comments
-Good visualization, straight-forward visualization.
+Good, straight-forward visualization.
 One potential thought might be to look at an average versus a sum of the numbers.